jeyabalajis/aws-certified-sa-pro-notes/docs/data_engineering/data_engineering.md

 - Data is replicated asynchronously to three AZ
 - Allows data storage, but customers must manage scaling (no auto-scaling)

+> Kinesis is best suited for applications that need to process large real-time transactional records and have the ability to consume records in the
+>same order a few hours later.

+> Kinesis provides ability for multiple applications to consume the same stream concurrently.
+This is the speciality of Kinesis & SQS does not help here.

 #### Kinesis Data throughput Limits
 ##### Writes
 - Writes: A single shard can ingest up to 1 MB of data per second (including partition keys) or 1,000 records per second (i.e. ingestion rate).